AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-modern-ux/toggle-switch.md

 ## Available Features {#available-features}

-The following features are currently available in the Modern UX (with new features added each Release):
+The following features are currently available in the Modern UX (with new features added each release):

 * Email Details View
 * Email List View